paragliding training center

 A tandem instructor recently died because he failed to complete a simple preflight check, like this one.
+Then there is this horrifying event where the pilot in command failed to clip in his passenger.
+The passenger escaped death by a hair....
 This preflight video from USHPA is helpful for all pilots.
 It includes general questions each pilot should ask himself before launch.
 It is long, however.

 All pilots must memorize this preflight check routine (or an equivalent) to complete their training courses with Southwest Airsports.

 Place your fingers between the strap and your chin and be sure that the buckle is fastened.
 The helmet is useless if it comes off.